General Meeting – Saturday, March 1, 2025

 Holiday Luncheon was festive and jolly…..

-Members celebrated the holiday season during a luncheon held in December, 2023.
+Members celebrated the holiday season during a luncheon held at Windward Community College in December, 2024.
+(Mahalo to our guest, Diane, for the photo)

 ————————————————————————————————————————————–

-Thank you for participating in the “Give Aloha” campaign to build the Windward O’ahu Scholarship Fund.
-Over $ 1,600 was raised during the September, 2023 campaign !!
+Consider participating in the “Give Aloha” campaign to build the Windward O’ahu Scholarship Fund.

 From September 1 to September 30 of each year, customers are invited to make donations of up to $249 to the Windward O’ahu Scholarship Fund through the Give Aloha program.
 Donations are accepted at any Foodland, Sack N Save, or Foodland Farms checkout.
 Foodland and the Western Union Foundation will match a portion of each donation.
 Individuals must use their own Maika’i number to make a donation.
 Donations made without a Maika’i number are not matched.